 Tuition (9 credits - undergraduate; 6 credits - graduate)

 - Homestays with families in most locations (apartments in Tel Aviv)

-- Hotel during week-long seminar in Jerusalem (double occupancy & including daily breakfast)
+- Hotel during week-long seminar in Jerusalem (double occupancy & including daily breakfast and dinner)

 - Hotel on August 17th in Tel Aviv (double occupancy & including transportation from internship site)